-In this Masterclass, Professor David Clutterbuck will be introducing you to evolving concepts and good practice of team coaching from a complex adaptive systems perspective, and how we apply those lessons to coaching teams in a virtual environment.
+In this webinar, Professor David Clutterbuck will be introducing you to evolving concepts and good practice of team coaching from a complex adaptive systems perspective, and how we apply those lessons to coaching teams in a virtual environment.

 Complex adaptive systems team coaching is all about helping teams to raise their performance both now and for the long term, by understanding the complexity of their environment, the environment that links them with their stakeholders and their influences and the ways that the team can help them to become a more effective total system.